Feastio

 • Bearnaise

-Conscious of everything I intended to eat before (and after) my entree arrived, I went with a relatively small 8-ounce filet mignon, cooked medium rare, with the cognac au poivre sauce.
+Conscious of everything I intended to eat before (and after) my entree arrived, I chose a relatively small 8-ounce filet mignon, cooked medium rare with a Cognac au poivre sauce.

 The tender steak was served with Bern's signature onion rings and string beans.
-Instead of the standard baked potato, I substituted Okinawa sweet potatoes to try something new.
+I substituted Okinawa sweet potatoes for the standard baked potato to try something new.

 Filet mignon with string beans and onion rings at Bern's Steak House in Tampa